My name is Carla Bussolo and I work for SAP in Product Support area.

-Lets say you have an User and he/she needs to post an Invoice using as reference just a Vendor number and Delivery Dates.
+Let’s say you have a User that needs to post an Invoice using as a reference just a Vendor number and Delivery Dates.

 This is common, right?

-Issue is that, if the Vendor number used as reference has a considerable number of posted documents, even with the delimited Delivery Dates, you will encounter performance issues.
+The issue is that, if the Vendor number used as a reference has a considerable number of posted documents, even with the delimited Delivery Dates, you will encounter performance issues.

-There are cases where system will need to search entries with multiple account assignment, so, one item line may have 20 multiple account assignment lines.
+There are cases where the system will need to search entries with multiple account assignment.
+Therefore, one item line may have 20 multiple account assignment lines.
 And if you have 560 item lines, imagine what system will need to search for!
-This will cause even more line item entries in the invoice, taking always time, as the system has to access huge amount of data.
+This will cause even more line item entries in the invoice, taking always time, as the system has to access a huge amount of data.

-And, other point is that if there are unplanned delivery costs in your invoice to be distributed among different items, this can lead to slow performance as well.
+And, another point is that if there are unplanned delivery costs in your invoice to be distributed among different items, this can lead to slow performance as well.

-In the PO reference tab, use a Purchase number or other document as reference.
+In the PO reference tab, use a Purchase number or other document as the reference.

 If even using Purchase order numbers as reference lead to performance issues, split the invoice!
 Post more than one invoice using different references.

 Let me advise you that it is very important to verify these 3 causes in your SAP system before any other step in direction to the solution!
 I have already solved several performance cases just by checking these points in customer systems.
-So, ask a little hand of your Basis if you need some help and check these points 😉
+So, ask a little help from your Basis if you need some help and check these points 😉

 And, there are SAP Notes related to performance that you may check if it is applied to your system.